Endonym and exonym: In avoiding exonyms

-During the late 20th century, the use of exonyms often became controversial.
+During the late 20th century, the use of exonyms sometimes became controversial.
 Groups often prefer that outsiders avoid exonyms where they have come to be used in a pejorative way.
-For example, Romani people often prefer that term to exonyms such as Gypsy (from the name of Egypt), and the French term bohémien, bohème (from the name of Bohemia).
-People may also avoid exonyms for reasons of historical sensitivity, as in the case of German names for Polish and Czech places that, at one time, had been ethnically or politically German (e.g. Danzig/Gdańsk, Auschwitz/Oświęcim and Karlsbad/Karlovy Vary); and Russian names for non-Russian locations that were subsequently renamed or had their spelling changed (e.g. Kiev/Kyiv).
+For example, Romani people often prefer that term (Romani) over exonyms such as Gypsy (from the name of Egypt) or the French term bohémien, bohème (from the name of Bohemia).
+People may also avoid exonyms for reasons of historical sensitivity, as in the case of German names for Polish and Czech places that, at one time, had been ethnically or politically German (e.g. Danzig/Gdańsk, Auschwitz/Oświęcim and Karlsbad/Karlovy Vary) or Russian names for non-Russian locations that regained their local name (e.g. Kiev/Kyiv).